MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 If writing a simple app isn't an option but you know how to use [Fiddler](https://www.telerik.com/download/fiddler) or a comparable tool, follow these steps to get a refresh token.

+1. Go to [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com) and click **Add an app**.

+   1. Enter an app like Bing Ads Scripts app.
+(Don't check Guided setup.)
+   2. Click **Create** and note your application ID (client ID).
+   3. Click **Add Platform** and then **Native Application**.
-1. Follow the steps in [Authentication with OAuth](/bingads/guides/authentication-oauth) to register a native app (see **Add Platform**).
-Capture your application ID (client ID).
-Under **Microsoft Graph delegated permissions**, click **Add** and select Files.Read and offline_access.
+   4. Under **Microsoft Graph delegated permissions**, click **Add** and select Files.Read and offline_access.
+   5. Click **Save**.

 2. Enter the following URL in a web browser.
-Replace {clientid} with the client ID you received when you registered your app.
+Replace {clientid} with the application ID you received when you registered your app.
 The browser opens an MSA window and asks for your user name and password.
 It then asks for consent to access your OneDrive resources, click Yes.

    ```https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id={clientid}&scope=files.read offline_access&response_type=code&redirect_uri=https://login.live.com/oauth20_desktop.srf```